 2. How long can I use my stock of SSRF incense sticks?

 SSRF incense sticks have a shelf life of two years.
 It is best to use them within this time period as the potency of the fragrance diminishes with passing time.
-However it is best that the incense stick stock is used within three months of purchase as leaving it around in the house can result in generation of a covering of black energy on it thus diminishing its potency.
+It is recommended that the incense stick stock is kept in a spiritually pure place like the altar as leaving it around in the house can result in generation of a covering of black energy on it thus diminishing its potency.

 Ghosts can cover incense sticks with black energy to reduce its spiritual healing potency.
 The best way to ensure this is minimised, is by keeping it at the altar and praying for protection of the incense sticks.
 Also, before each use we can pray that if at all any covering has developed it be destroyed.